Uriel: In Enoch

 Uriel is said to have interpreted prophecies to Enoch and Ezra.
 Panel painting in St Michael and All Angels Church, Howick.

 The Book of Enoch, which presents itself as written by Enoch, mentions Uriel in many of its component books.
 In chapter IX, part of "The Book of the Watchers" (2nd century BCE), only four angels are named.
 Those angels are Michael, Uriel, Raphael, and Gabriel (though some versions have a fifth angel: Suryal or Suriel).
 However, chapter XX later lists seven angels' names and functions.
 Those angels are "Uriel, one of the holy angels, who is over the world and over Tartarus", Raphael, Raguel, Michael, Saraqâêl, Gabriel, and Remiel.

-The Book of the Watchers tells us that Uriel, Raphael, and Gabriel were present before God to testify on behalf of humankind.
+The Book of the Watchers (in the Book of Enoch), says that Uriel, Raphael, and Gabriel were present before God to testify on behalf of humankind.
 They asked for divine intervention during the reign of the fallen Grigori (fallen watchers).
 These fallen ones took human wives and produced half-angel, half-human offspring called the nephilim.
 Uriel is responsible for warning Noah about the upcoming great flood.